TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/AdditionalAttributes.rst

     <f:form.textbox additionalAttributes="{data-anything: 'some info', data-something: some.variable}" />

-The property `additionalAttributes` are especially helpful if only a few of these additional attributes are needed.
+The property `additionalAttributes` is especially helpful if only a few of these additional attributes are needed.
 Otherwise, it is often reasonable to write an own ViewHelper which extends the corresponding ViewHelper.